htmldbjs/htmldbjs/docs/methods/hasLocalTable.md

 #### Returns

-This method returns the modified string.
+This method returns `true` if there is at least one local `htmldb-table` element within the current page.
+Otherwise returns `false`.